entrecode/ec.doc/doc/data_manager.md

 While Data Manager owners (users with an entrecode Account) can generally do anything, the generated APIs have their own User Management.
 It knows three types of users: *Public*, which is everybody without any authentication (Web Users). *Anonymous* which are users that are created by software, but that never actively registered – useful to have users store their own data in an app without requiring an registration.
 And finally *Registered* which are users that have actively signed up, providing an email address and at least one login method.

 Anonymous users have one access token that is valid indefinitely or until the sign up and become a registered user.
+Login and Signup can be done using a registered [Data Manager Client](resources/dm-client/).

 Which user levels are available can be configured for a data manager.